- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - I'd rather succeed together than alone, but I'll walk alone if I must.

-- I set ambitious goals for myself, sometimes biting of more than I chew, but once I commit, I become obssesively focused on achieving the goal.
+- I set ambitious goals for myself, sometimes biting off more than I chew, but once I commit, I become obsessively focused on achieving the goal.

 - I place high expectations of performance from myself and others, and have a tendency to get frustrated and impatient for results, looking for a better way to do it.